jotapsa/Battleship/README.md

 *   [MVC Design Pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) - Software architectural pattern

 ### 2.4 Major Difficulties
-Since we are both 3rd year students who attend LBAW class, we only had 4 days to do this project, so the biggest difficulty was time.
+Since we are both 3rd year students who attend LBAW class, we only had 4 days to do this project, so the biggest difficulty was time. :trophy: :pray:

 ### 2.5 Distribution among team members
 The work was shared equally.